Ben-Bromley/nnt-proscenium/content/wiki/website/wiki.md

+---
-# Editing the Wiki
+title: Editing the Wiki

-The New Theatre Wiki is a collaborative resource that anyone can help improve!
+description: The New Theatre Wiki is a collaborative resource that anyone can help improve!
 Whether you're fixing a typo, adding new information, or creating entirely new pages, your contributions help keep our community informed.
+---

 ## Quick Start